MarkGadsby/TeachingNotes/GeneralTextFiles/Markdown_BSC_Notes/AssessedOn.md

    - creative drawing using recursion
 - Take responsibility for others work & resource allocation
 - Make decisions which ensure projects success and team objectives
+ - Take on chunks of functionality such as MSChart in Pathfinder
+ - Gun servers for Nexsa
 - Analytical & systematic approach to problem solving
  - Application of computational thinking on daily basis
   - MXR7